-After the search and the extortion of the belongings, Croatian police separated the single men and families and while putting the families into the vans, the respondents said:
+After the search and the extortion of the belongings, the officers separated the single men and families and while putting the families into the vans, the respondents said:

-According to the family members who were watching from the police van’s window, police officers lined up all of the 10 single men and started beating them up with the batons and punches.
-2 of the single men were laid to the ground and beaten up with kicks by the police.
+According to the family members who were watching from the police van’s window, the officers lined up all of the ten single men and started beating them up with batons and punches.
+Two of the single men were laid to the ground and beaten up with kicks by the police.

-After what felt like hours of physical and psychological torture, at around 5 am the Croatian police pushed back the families near the apprehension spot of the border, which is estimated the Bosnian village Papari.
-Roughly at the same time, they pushed back the single men at the 15-20 km far from this spot.
+After what the respondent described felt like hours of physical and psychological torture, at around 5 am the officers pushed back the families near the apprehension spot of the border, which is estimated the Bosnian village Papari.
+Roughly at the same time, they pushed back the single men at 15-20 km far from this spot.
 Just before the pushback, the respondents emphasized:

 “There was a little stream of water near the border, police officers put all of the phones into the water so that they can break them, but they picked up all the good and expensive phones and didn’t give us back.
 Now we can not turn on the rest of the phones.”